SummerProject-AI-exam/AI-exam-project/docs/research/gaze-tracking.md

 Head pose was stable enough to build direction alerts on for clear cases, so we chose this approach.
 It works universally across users and can be customized to a certain user by gaze calibration, which we built in order to get more reliable monitoring results.

-However, even with calibration, the boundary between “screen” and “slightly off screen” remains unstable.
+However, even with calibration, the boundary between “screen” and “slightly off screen” stays unstable.

 ---